The Legend of Da Hong Pao Tea

 The emperor ordered servants to visit the tea bushes from which this tea was from, and made those bushes exclusive for processing tribute tea for the Imperial family.
-The emperor ordered his servants to visit the same tea business each year while wearing the red robes.
-It was a traditional that the servants took off the robes and hang it on the tea bushes.
+The emperor ordered his servants to visit the same tea garden each year while wearing the red robes.
+It became a tradition that the servants took off the red robes and hang it on the tea bushes.

 We hope that this article was enjoyable.
 For more info about this category of tea, you may visit this info page: Wuyi rock tea.
 Feel free to share this story with other Da Hong Pao lovers!